Updated by Daniel Westendorf

 Place the cursor where you want the dynamic variable to be inserted.
 Click the Dynamic Variable button (< >) and select the variable you'd like to insert.

 Some dynamic variables require specifying Fallback Text.
-This is required for dynamic variables which may have missing data for a specific Violation Notice.
+This is required for dynamic variables which may have missing data for a specific Letter or Violation Notice.
 The Fallback Text will be inserted only when there is no value present to represent the dynamic variable.